Upgrading the pickups in your Les Paul to suit the genre you play is a great way to level up how it sounds.

 With these P90s, you'll be able to swap out your stock humbuckers without needing to rout your guitar's body to accommodate new pups.
 They offer distinctive tones with more brightness than a humbucker, and more bite than a traditional single coil.

-While they are P90s, they weren’t the typical ‘soapbar’ design you’d normally associate with P90s.
-Seymour Duncan has made some huge improvements to the traditional design.
-For instance, they featured a silver-nickel bottom plate for noise reduction, and vacuum wax potting to prevent squeals – both being some of the weaker points of the traditional P90 design.
+These weren’t the typical ‘soapbar’ design you’d normally associate with P90s.
+Seymour Duncan has made some huge improvements to their traditional design.
+For instance, they featured a silver-nickel bottom plate for noise-reduction, and vacuum-wax potting to prevent squeals, both of which were weaker points of the traditional P90 design.

-Seymour Duncan Phat Cats are used in a number of P90 Gibson models, so if you do upgrade your guitar with them, you’ll be getting authentic tone.
-They were made with Alnico 2 magnets, which gave them a super punchy and crisp sound, with plenty of clarity and sustain.
+Phat Cats are used in a number of P90 Gibson models, so if you do upgrade your guitar with them, you’ll be getting authentic tone.
+They were made with Alnico 2 magnets, which gave them a super punchy and crisp sound with plenty of clarity and sustain.

-We found that they were bright, but at the same time, noticeably warmer than the kind of single-coils you’d find on a Stratocaster or Telecaster.
+We found them to be bright but at the same time, noticeably warmer than the kind of single-coils you’d find on a Stratocaster or Telecaster.
 Like most P90s, they had that ‘bite’ in the midrange that cuts through the mix brilliantly.
-Their sweet, warm tones had a unique ability to make clean chords and arpeggios really sing, but when pushed hard they still had the classic P90 Growl.
+Their sweet, warm tones had a unique ability to make clean chords and arpeggios really sing, but when pushed hard, they still had the classic P90 Growl.

-In the bridge position, the Seymour Duncan SPH90 delivered thick and wild overdriven sounds that sounded tailor-made for blues and rock.
-Some players may find them lacking in the low-end, but that’s usually the norm for any P90-style pickup, so if you opt for these knowing that they won’t have the big bottom end of a humbucker, we think you’ll be super happy.
+In the bridge position, the SPH90 delivered thick and wild, overdriven sounds that sounded tailor-made for blues and rock.
+Some players may find them lacking in the low-end, but that’s usually the norm for any P90-style pickup.
+So, if you opt for these while keeping in mind that they won’t have the big bottom end of a humbucker, we think you’ll be super happy.

 Verdict: Seymour Duncan SPH90s have an iconic and familiar tone that boasts clarity, warmth, and sweetness.
-If you want a versatile P90 pickup without making any permanent mods to your guitar the Seymour Duncan SPH90s delivers creamy, smooth, and studio-worthy tones when fitted in any Les Paul.
+If you want a versatile P90 pickup without making any permanent mods to your guitar, the Seymour Duncan SPH90s delivers creamy, smooth, and studio-worthy tones.

 Exceptional clarity even with maximum gain.